 7. Pick the Channels to Promote Your Contest

 Driving more traffic to your website means targeting a bigger audience through various channels.
-You can’t rely on organic search in this case – the chances of people finding you on Google are extremely low.
+Optimizing your blog for SEO could help but you can’t rely only on organic search.
+In this case the chances of people finding you on Google are extremely low.

 That’s why you need to target several channels to promote your contest.
 The most popular channels include social media, landing pages, email, and online ads.